kianomoomi/kianomoomi/README.md

 # Hello, World! 👋

 Welcome to my GitHub space!
-I am Kian Omoomi, a passionate Computer Engineering student at Sharif University of Technology, with an expected graduation date in July 2024. 🚀
+I am Kian Omoomi, and I received my bachelor’s degree in Computer Engineering from Sharif University of Technology in 2024.🚀

 ## About Me 🌟